 Lessons For D2C Brands

 1. Don’t be afraid of creating something new – Sustainable footwear sounds like a great concept today, but Tim Brown thought of this idea a decade ago, when people were not much aware of how consumption habits will impact the environment.
 Sustainability was not talked about in those times but the founders still went ahead to create a shoe that has renewable and biodegradable benefits.
 Another type of shoes that the brand creates is from tree fabric – the Tree Dashers.
 Therefore, Allbirds did not start to become famous footwear brands like “Nike” or “Reebok” but focused on creating something unique.

-Apart from this, they also helps in environmental sustainability by using:
+Apart from this, they also help in environmental sustainability by using: